Morgan, Thomas J., and Elizabeth Chambers. Papers, 1878-1912 | Illinois History and Lincoln Collections

 Correspondents include John P. Altgeld, J. Mahlon Barnes, Charles L. Breckon, Eugene Debs, John and Paul Ehmann, G. T. Fraenckel, Samuel Gompers, Mary Harris ("Mother") Jones, E. W. Latchem, R. W. McClaughry, Aaron L. Voorhees, and John M. Work.

-Materials in the collection are contained in 64 folders and 19 bound volumes.
-They were organized for microfilming in 1967-68, and are available on seven reels.
-A detailed 61-page inventory of the materials as filmed was prepared in 1980, and is attached.
+Materials in the collection include loose materials initially housed in 64 folders (now subdivided further for preservation reasons) and 19 bound volumes.
+They were organized for microfilming in 1967-1968, and are available on seven reels.
 See also the collection of Thomas J. Morgan Papers in the University of Chicago Library, for which there is an online inventory (2009).